Nyagah-Tech/pizza/README.md

 ## Known Bugs
+The above web apllication is upto date and no know bug is present.

 ## Technologies Used
 The language used to develop this application is the HTML,CSS,BOOTSTRAP,JAVASCRIPT and JQUERY which is a js library..